Alabama Dog Breeder Licensing Requirements

 Quick Summary

 Alabama does not have a statewide dog breeder licensing law.
-There are no state-level rules that require breeders to get a special license.
-However, local cities and counties may have their own rules about breeding permits and kennel operations.
+There are no state-level requirements that mandate breeders to obtain a special license, and no single state agency oversees dog breeding operations.
+However, local cities and counties may have their own kennel permits and breeding regulations that vary by jurisdiction.

 License Required No (state level)